HashNuke/coffee_rotor/README.md

 # CoffeeRotor

-[Rotor](https://github.com/HashNuke/rotor) action to compile CoffeeScript files.
+This is a [Rotor](https://github.com/HashNuke/rotor) to compile CoffeeScript files.

 ### Usage